AI4Finance-Foundation/FinRL/README.md

 ## Contributions

-- FinRL is the first open source library to demonstrate the great potential of applying DRL in finance.
+- FinRL is the first open source framework that demonstrate the great potential of applying DRL algorithms in quantitative finance.
+We build an ecosystem around the FinRL framework, which seeds the rapidly growing AI4Finance community.
 - Trading tasks accompanied by hands-on tutorials with built-in DRL agents are available in a beginner-friendly and reproducible fashion using Jupyter notebook.
 Customization of trading time steps is feasible.
 Trading environments incorporating market frictions are used and provided.
 - FinRL has good scalability, with a broad range of fine-tuned state-of-the-art DRL algorithms.
 Adjusting the implementations to the rapid changing stock market is well supported.
 - Use cases are selected and used to establish a benchmark for the quantitative finance community.
 Standard backtesting and evaluation metrics are also provided for easy and effective performance evaluation.